Young Professional Guide for Gaining Management Support

 - Be persistent – demonstrating an ongoing interest and a willingness to put in extra effort will often convince management of the benefits available.

-- Contact your local AIAA section, the national Young Professional Committee, or other industry leaders to write a letter thanking your manager for providing conference funding.
+- Contact your local AIAA section, the national Young Professional Group, or other industry leaders to write a letter thanking your manager for providing conference funding.

 Become involved with an AIAA Technical or Standing Committee:

 - AIAA committee meetings occur in conjunction with major AIAA conferences.
 Being on a committee gives your management additional incentives to send you to the conference and additional visibility for the company.